apoorvagni/notification-service/README.md

 ## Assumptions

 - The system is designed to handle high volumes of notifications
-- Third-party APIs are assumed to be available for actual notification dispatch
+- User IDs are assumed to be valid and existing when sending notifications
 - The system operates in a single time zone (based on use of LocalDate and LocalDateTime)
+- There is no rate limiting or throttling implemented for notification sending
+- Notification failures are logged but not automatically retried
+- Daily stats are updated in real-time as notifications are processed

+## Scaling the System for High Traffic

+1. Horizontal Scaling: Use load balancers to distribute traffic across multiple application instances.
+2. Database Optimization: Implement MongoDB sharding and replica sets for better performance and data distribution.
+3. Message Queue: Replace in-memory queue with Apache Kafka for improved scalability and fault-tolerance.
+4. Caching: Introduce Redis to reduce database load and improve response times.
+5. Containerization: Use Docker and Kubernetes for efficient service management and scaling.

 ## Future Improvements: Kafka for Message Queue

 Upgrade the queueing system:
-- Replace the in-memory concurrent queue with a robust, distributed message queue system like Apache Kafka
+- Replace the in-memory concurrent queue with Apache Kafka
 - This would provide better scalability, fault-tolerance, and the ability to handle much higher volumes of notifications in a production environment
-- Kafka would also allow for easier scaling of notification processors across multiple instances or machines

-## Future Improvements: Error Handling
+## Future Improvements: Retry mechanism

 - Implement more comprehensive error handling and retry mechanism